rives-io/riv/docs/developing-cartridges.md

-The `antcopter` RISC-V binary that contains the game, and `info.json` JSON file that contains some game metadata, this metadata is used on RIVES to create a catalog of games, cartridges are recommended to have include this metadata to distribute them on RIVES.
+The `antcopter` RISC-V binary that contains the game, and `info.json` JSON file that contains some game metadata, this metadata is used on RIVES to create a catalog of games, cartridges are recommended to have this metadata included to distribute them on RIVES.

-Go ahead an run `/cartridge/antcopter` command in the interactive terminal, you should be able to play it.
+Go ahead and run `/cartridge/antcopter` command in the interactive terminal, you should be able to play it.

 ## Benchmarking cartridges